 When the Auburn Mall opened on August 7, 1979, it was the most popular shopping destination in Lewiston/Auburn and the towns surrounding it.
-Growing up in Norway and South Paris as a teenager, we would drive the 30 minutes of so it took to get to the Auburn Mall for the food, the arcade, the music store and just to hang out back when you didn't have dozens of ways to entertain yourself at your fingertips.
+Growing up in Norway and South Paris as a teenager, we would drive the 30 minutes or so it took to get to the Auburn Mall for the food, arcade, music store and the ability to hang out back when you didn't have dozens of ways to entertain yourself at your fingertips.

-At the end of the 80s and into the 90s shopping malls were on the decline.
-Thanks to online shopping and the development of shopping centers rather than malls, the Auburn Mall and many like it across the country found itself in decline.
+At the end of the '80s and into the '90s, shopping malls were on the decline.
+Thanks to online shopping and the development of shopping centers rather than malls, the Auburn Mall and other malls across the country found themselves in decline.

 Google Maps